 Investigates light frame construction techniques and the production of residential construction drawings.
 The course covers residential construction materials, components and systems related to wood frame structures.
-Students produce a professional set of construction drawings of a residential structure
+Students produce a professional set of construction drawings of a residential structure.

-Prerequisite: AEC 116 or AEC 121 or chair permission
+Prerequisite: AEC 116 or AEC 121 with a grade of C or better or department chair permission